JamesWoolfenden/terraform-aws-lambdaslack/README.md

 ---

-This project uses the "build-harness" a modified version of the project ["SweetOps"](https://cpco.io/sweetops) from Cloudposse.
-Sweet indeed.

-It's 100% Open Source and licensed under the [APACHE2](LICENSE).
+This project is 100% Open Source and licensed under the [APACHE2](LICENSE).

 ## Usage